auth0/docs/articles/users/guides/redirect-users-after-login.md

   * For a single-page app, use local storage in the browser
   * For a native app, use memory or local storage

   You can then create the necessary logic in your application to retrieve the stored URL and redirect your users where you want.
+[Lock](/libraries/lock/v11/configuration#redirecturl-string-) and the [Auth0 SDKs](/libraries/auth0js/v9#available-parameters) also include support for redirect URLs.

 You can [redirect users from rules](/rules/current/redirect) or you can [redirect users with state parameters](/protocols/oauth2/redirect-users).
 Choose the option that works best for your application type and the flow you are using.

 ## Keep reading